Safeguarding Children Policy

 4. Safer Recruitment

-We fully endorse and implement The FA’s Responsible Recruitment practices when appointing staff or volunteers:
+We fully endorse and implement The FA’s Responsible Recruitment practices when appointing staff or volunteers, please refer to our Safer Recruitment Policy found in the Policies and Forms Section of our Website:

 • Clearly define roles and responsibilities